 Why does the GDPR matter?
 Well, as Ian Lurie put it, “Would you be OK blocking all traffic from the EU?
 No?
 Then you had better comply with the GDPR.”
 In other words, if you rely on website traffic from any country in the European Union, the GDPR applies to you.
 We highly recommend seeking legal help to make sure you comply with this new law.

 The General Data Protection Regulation — What Does it Mean?(GDPR)

-The GDPR is a European law that has the objective of protecting EU citizens’ personal information, and regulates how the data is collected, stored, and used.
-Even though this is a European law, if your site gets traffic from any country belonging to the EU, then it is important for you to understand this law and comply with it.
+The GDPR is a European law that aims to protect EU citizens’ personal information by regulating how the data is collected, stored, and used.
+Even though this is a European law, if your site gets traffic from any country that belongs to the EU, then it’s important for you to understand this law and comply with it.

-Companies that do not comply with this law can face large fines ranging from lower level of up to 10 million Euros and upper level of up to 20 million Euros.
+Companies that do not comply with this law can face large fines that can go as high as 10 million to 20 million Euros.

 What are the rights of a EU citizen under the GDPR?

 Under the GDPR, EU citizens have the right to: